ibm-cloud-docs/databases-for-postgresql/administering.md

 # Administering your PostgreSQL databases

-The {{site.data.keyword.databases-for-postgresql_full}} service is provisioned with an admin user, so you can administer PostgreSQL by using its command-line tool, `psql`.
+The {{site.data.keyword.databases-for-postgresql_full}} service is provisioned with an admin user, so you can administer PostgreSQL by using its command line tool, `psql`.

 The admin user comes with the PostgreSQL default role [`pg_monitor`](https://www.postgresql.org/docs/10/static/default-roles.html), allowing access to PostgreSQL monitoring views and functions.
 By default, the admin user does not have permissions on objects that are created by other users.

 For security reasons, and as part of the infrastructure that is provided by {{site.data.keyword.databases-for-postgresql}} as a managed service, there is no superuser role available to the end user.
 {: .tip}

+## Prerequisites

-To get started, you will have to complete the following steps:
+Before starting, you will have to complete the following steps:

-1. Set the admin credentials
+1. Set the admin user's password
-2. Retrieve the admin connection strings and other connection information
-3. Decode and save a copy of the self-signed certificate
+2. Install a command line client for PostgreSQL, `psql`.
+To use `psql`, the PostgreSQL client tools need to be installed on the local system.
+They can be installed with the full PostgreSQL package that is provided from postgresql.org, or from your operating systems packages.
+For more information about `psql`, see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/static/app-psql.html).

+It is also recommended that you install the [{{site.data.keyword.cloud_notm}} CLI](https://console.{DomainName}/docs/cli/index.html#overview) and install the [cloud databases plugin]().
+These both make it easier to access connection information and connect to your Redis deployment.

 ## Setting the admin password